arturbac/stralgo/README.md

 # stralgo
-constexpr number &lt;-> string composition, formating and convertions with full support of unterminated string views I started my jurney with C++ in the 2004 with compilers like embedded visual c++ 4, gcc 2.95.
+constexpr number &lt;-> string composition, formating and convertions with full support of unterminated string views.
+I started my jurney with C++ in the 2004 with compilers like embedded visual c++ 4, gcc 2.95.
 Thru years of participation in big projects i have had to fix many errors that source was in string formating like vnprintf.

 The source of problems i've many time found was: